Enid Mumford: Research in industrial relations

 At the Faculty of Social Science at Liverpool University Mumford carried out research in industrial relations in the Liverpool docks and in the North West coal industry.
-To collect information for the dock research, she became a canteen assistant in the canteens used by the stevedores for meals.
-Each canteen was in a different part of the waterfront estate and served dockers working on different shipping lines and with different cargoes.
-The coal mine research required her to spend many months underground talking to miners at the coal face.

 The purpose of research is understanding, explanation and prediction.
 When gathering data from face-to-face interviewing programs, fewer formal methods are shown to be more respectable and often show superior quality of information.
 Whereas observational research tends to look at the patterns of behaviour and insights into why this behaviour is taking place.
 This can be hard to apply statics to this data, rather a description of what has taken place and why, will be more beneficial.